sandstorm-io/sandstorm/README.md

     make install

 This installs your locally-built bundle just as would get if you had installed using `https://install.sandstorm.io`.
+You will be asked various configuration questions, the two most important are:

+    Install as root? [yes]: yes
+    SERVER_USER [sandstorm]: <<put your local user here>>

-You will be asked various configuration questions.
-If you intend to hack on Sandstorm itself, you should choose to run the server to run under your local user account (the default is to create a separate user called `sandstorm`).
+If you intend to hack on Sandstorm itself, you should choose to run the server to run under your local user account (the default is to create a separate user called `sandstorm`, do not use `root` either).

 If Sandstorm is already installed, you can update to your newly-built version like so: